MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/mbae/element-internet.md

 ---
-Description: Internet
-MS-HAID: MBAE.element\_Internet
-MSHAttr:
-- PreferredSiteName:MSDN
-- PreferredLib:/library/windows/apps
+Description: Defines the mobile broadband Internet profile to be used for the mobile network.
 Search.Product: eADQiWindows 10XVcnh
 title: Internet
 ms.assetid: ddcce350-4ec2-485d-9b78-e159e4161dbf